Irregular Periods: Is it Perimenopause and How to Manage it?

 Irregular Periods?
 Rule out Other Causes

-If you’re concerned about changes to your menstrual cycle, the best course of action is to visit your doctor.
+If you’re concerned about changes to your menstrual period, the best course of action is to visit your doctor.
 They can run diagnostic tests to determine if your symptoms are due to perimenopause or something else.

 7 tips for Managing Irregular Periods During Perimenopause